Expensify/react-native-onyx/README.md

 If you wish to reset the metrics and start over use `Onyx.resetMetrics()`

-Finally, there's a `Onyx.printMetrics()` method which prints human statistics information on the dev console You can use this method during debugging.
+Finally, there's a `Onyx.printMetrics()` method which prints human statistics information on the dev console.
+You can use this method during debugging.
 For example add an `Onyx.printMetrics()` line somewhere in code or call it through the dev console.
-It supports 3 popular formats *MD* - human friendly markdown, *CSV* and *JSON* The default is MD if you want to print another format call `Onyx.printMetrics({ format: 'csv' })` or `Onyx.printMetrics({ format: 'json' })`
+It supports 3 popular formats *MD* - human friendly markdown, *CSV* and *JSON*.
+The default is MD if you want to print another format call `Onyx.printMetrics({ format: 'csv' })` or
+`Onyx.printMetrics({ format: 'json' })`.

 Sample output of `Onyx.printMetrics()`